inlets/inlets-operator/README.md

 "Get a Kubernetes LoadBalancer where you never thought it was possible."

-In cloud-based [Kubernetes](https://kubernetes.io/) solutions, Services can be exposed as type "LoadBalancer" and your cloud provider will provision a LoadBalancer and start routing traffic, in another word: you get ingress to your service.
+In cloud-based [Kubernetes](https://kubernetes.io/) solutions, Services can be exposed as type "LoadBalancer" and your cloud provider will provision a LoadBalancer and start routing traffic, in another words: you get "Ingress" to your services from the outside world.

-inlets-operator brings that same experience to your local Kubernetes or k3s cluster (k3s/k3d/minikube/microk8s/Docker Desktop/KinD).
-The operator automates the creation of an [inlets](https://inlets.dev) exit-node on public cloud, and runs the client as a Pod inside your cluster.
+inlets-operator brings that same experience to your local Kubernetes cluster.
+The operator automates the creation of an [inlets](https://inlets.dev) exit-server on public cloud, and runs the client as a Pod inside your cluster.
 Your Kubernetes `Service` will be updated with the public IP of the exit-node and you can start receiving incoming traffic immediately.

 ## Who is this for?

-This solution is for users who want to gain incoming network access (ingress) to their private Kubernetes clusters running on their laptops, VMs, within a Docker container, on-premises, or behind NAT.
-The cost of the LoadBalancer with a IaaS like DigitalOcean is around 5 USD / mo, which is 10 USD cheaper than an AWS ELB or GCP LoadBalancer.
+This solution is for users who want to gain incoming network access (ingress) to private Kubernetes clusters.
+These may be running on-premises, on your laptop, within a VM or a Docker container.
+It even works behind NAT, and through HTTP proxies, without the need to open firewall ports.
+The cost of the LoadBalancer with a IaaS like DigitalOcean is around 5 USD / mo, which is several times cheaper than AWS or GCP.

-Whilst 5 USD is cheaper than a "Cloud Load Balancer", this tool is for users who cannot get incoming connections due to their network configuration, not for saving money vs. public cloud.

-You can configure the operator to use either of our tunnels: inlets OSS for L7 HTTP traffic, or inlets PRO which adds L4 TCP support, automatic encryption with TLS and can enable the use of an IngressController and cert-manager directly from your laptop or private cloud.

 ## Video demo